chomes/python-rsync/README.md

 <h1> Versions Released </h1>
 <br>
-<li> Version 0.1 - Basic functions of local to local, local to remote server & remote to local backup
+<li> Version 1.0 - Basic functions of local to local, local to remote server & remote to local backup

 <h1> Future versions in progress </h1>
 <br>
-<li> Version 1.0 - Config for script enabled for automation of backups between destinations.
+<li> Version 1.1 - Config for script enabled for automation of backups between destinations.
-Provide some type of locking system to stop new backups from running in it's place.
+<li> Version 1.2 - Provide some type of locking system to stop new backups from running in it's place.
-<li> Version 1.2 - Email notifications of when backups are done that include log file
+<li> Version 1.3 - Email notifications of when backups are done that include log file
-<li> Version 1.2a - Some type of notification letting people know the backup is still on-going
+<li> Version 1.3a - Some type of notification letting people know the backup is still on-going
  so it doesn't require checking regularly.